 The program will run from July 11th to August 11th, 2020 and will offer the following three packages:

 Package A: Sport and Exercise Performance

 This theoretical and lab-based course will provide an overview of clinical exercise physiology.
-Diverse class activities including problem-based case studies, group projects, hands-on labs examine cardio respiratory function, muscle function, and metabolism.
-The course will include visits to labs such as the world-renowned research centre for rehabilitation (PARC) will facilitate an active learning environment.
-Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise; altered responses in various clinical syndromes; and how exercise prescription and exercise monitoring is applied in the clinical settings for health promotion.
+Diverse class activities include problem-based case studies, group projects, and hands-on labs to examine cardio respiratory function, muscle function, and metabolism.
+The course will include visits to labs, such as the world-renowned Physical Activity Research Centre (PARC,) to facilitate an active learning environment.
+Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise, altered responses in various clinical syndromes, and how exercise prescription and exercise monitoring is applied in clinical settings for health promotion.
 Students will also gain an appreciation of the influence of exercise and lifestyle on the prevention and treatment of chronic diseases.
-(3 credits)

 Package B: Coaching Science

-Students enrolled in this package will experience interactive learning from lectures followed by interactive practical sessions either outdoor or in the gymnasium.
-Past participants were taken on field trips to the UBC Doug Mitchell Thunderbird Sports Centre; the Richmond Oval, a World-Class recreation facility and one of the 2010 Winter Olympic venues; and the UBC Baseball Indoor Training Centre, a $3.5-million-dollar state-of-the-art indoor training facility.
+Students enrolled in this package will experience interactive learning from lectures, followed by interactive practical sessions either outdoor or in the gymnasium.
+Past participants were taken on field trips to the UBC Doug Mitchell Thunderbird Sports Centre; the Richmond Oval, a world-class recreation facility and one of the 2010 Winter Olympic venues; and the UBC Baseball Indoor Training Centre, a $3.5-million-dollar state-of-the-art indoor training facility

 Package C: Clinical Kinesiology